-Butternut Squash Tacos are packed with freshly picked sweet apples, roasted peppers and butternut squash and then topped with a spicy chipotle-lime dressing, these vegetarian tacos rank in the top 10 for new and interesting fall taco flavors.
+Butternut Squash Tacos are packed with freshly picked sweet apples, roasted peppers and butternut squash.
+Topped with spicy chipotle-lime dressing, these vegetarian tacos rank in the top 10 for new and interesting fall taco flavors.

 - 1/2 cup mayonnaise

 - 3 Tbs adobo sauce (from a can of chipotle peppers)

 - 1-2 Tbs fresh lime juice add 1 tbs, then slowly add more to desired taste + consistency